Jeeaaasus/youtube-dl/README.md

     File location: `/config/dateafter.txt`.

     If you do not define `--dateafter` in args.conf, this is where youtube-dl gets that value.
-It is used as a workaround to help against youtube thinking you are making too many requests and therefore ip banning you.
+It is used as a workaround to help against YouTube thinking you are making too many requests and therefore ip banning you.